 COMPOSITE BOATBUILDING

 The Composite Boatbuilding program provides a broad education in the rapidly evolving field of composite manufacturing.
 Students learn how modern composite materials and construction processes are used to create boats of varying sizes in today’s commercial boatbuilding industry.
-The courses are taught through lecture, labs, field-trips and the fabrication of composite parts and the construction of one or more composite boats.
+The courses are taught through lectures, labs, field trips, the fabrication of composite parts, and the construction of one or more composite boats.

 CLASSROOM SIZE